RuaraidhCurr/Notes/SalesForce/Record Triggered Automation/Record Triggered Automation.md

 #### Performance
 Making your record-triggered automation performant is a multidimensional problem, and no design rule will encompass all the factors for Flow, there are two important points to remember when it comes to your design:
-1. Consolidating you automation into a single flow will not have major impact on performance complated to splitting it into multiple flows
+1. Consolidating you automation into a single flow will not have major impact on performance completed to splitting it into multiple flows
-2. Enty conditions can be lead into significant performance improements for your record-triggered automation if they are used to exclude changes that do not impac
+2. Entry conditions can be lead into significant performance improvements for your record-triggered automation if they are used to exclude changes that do not impact a specific use case.

+#### Troubleshooting
+As architects, we would love to never have to troubleshoot automation, but we do from time to time.
+While having your automation spread out among multiple tools can work during initial development, it often causes more headaches over time as changes are made in different places.
+This is where the advice to consolidate your automation on a single Object into either Apex or Flow comes from.

+Given that it may be prudent to consolidate an object's automation into a single tool when maintenance, debugging, or conflicts are likely to be a concern.

+#### Ordering
+In the past the need for ordering has led to recommendations for consolidating all automation into a single flow.
+With flow trigger ordering, there is now no need to do that.

+#### Organisational Issues
+Ultimately, the best approach is one that works well with your business and